Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

   - dagger
 ---

 DI is a pattern to decouple your code.
 You don't need to have a DI framework to handle the injection, but using such will make your application better.
 Things like singleton and initialization.
 Let's see how to do that in Android using Dagger.
 Even you don't what DI is, we gonna go through it pretty fast and clear.
-We will use Kotlin, Dagger and Android Studio here.
+We will use Kotlin, plain Dagger and Android Studio here.

 <!--more-->

+> This is a setup with plain dagger, if you want to see how to setup with `dagger-android`, you should check this [blog](http://www.albertgao.xyz/2018/04/18/dependency-injection-on-android-with-dagger-android-and-kotlin/).
+But if you are pretty new to dagger.
+I strongly suggest to start with the plain dagger.

 Here, we are starting from a new project created from Android Studio.
 The goal of the blog is to add application wide dependencies.
 Things like your HTTP client or SQL Lite things which you gonna use through most of your activities.